High School Red Zone: Week 8 Plays of the Week

-(WSPA) – It was another exciting Friday night of high school football across the Carolinas.
+(WSPA) – It was another exciting Friday night in the High School Red Zone across the Carolinas.

 Abbeville’s Gavin Calhoun rounded out the top five with a massive hit in the Panthers’ 56-15 win over Chesnee.